gmberton/image-matching-models/CONTRIBUTING.md

 git submodule update --remote matching/third_party/[submodule_name]
 ```

+## Optional: add docs
+You can create the file `docs/new_matcher.md` to explain how the model is used.
+This is especially useful if the model has multiple hyperparameters.

-## Adding models to the Hugging Face Hub:
+## Optional: adding model weights to the Hugging Face Hub

 Although not mandatory, we encourage authors to upload their models to the Hugging Face Hub, under the [image matching organization](https://huggingface.co/image-matching-models).
 This will increase model visibility and help track usage of each model.